YaelBenShalom/Objects-Recognition-and-Classification/trash_detection/trash_recognition/README.md

 The dataset currently contain 60 different classes.<br>
 For convenience, annotations are provided in COCO format.

-For more infirmation about the TACO dataset, check out the dataset's [website](http://tacodataset.org/) or the [paper](https://arxiv.org/abs/2003.06975) writen about the dataset and the trash annotation project.
+For more information about the TACO dataset, check out the dataset's [website](http://tacodataset.org/) or the [paper](https://arxiv.org/abs/2003.06975) written about the dataset and the trash annotation project.

 For download instruction, check out the dataset's [GitHub page](https://github.com/pedropro/TACO).